TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 once, press [ADD] then [EXE].
 The LCD Brightness is then set to 25 percent.
 Do the same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.

-Also note tthat the LCD timeout is set for 5 minutes (change with *tb*n).
+Also note that the LCD timeout is set for 5 minutes (change with *tb*n).
 After that it will either blank or dim depending on the setting *db*n.
-When the LCD has dimmed or blank the first keypress is ignored - it is used to restore the LCD to its selected brightness.
+When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.
 ```